 The government also wants to set a temporary tax on wind power and hydropower, an electricity “high price contribution.”
 This extraordinary tax would account for the first source of tax revenue in the set of measures and could collect around 16 billion kroner (1.5 billion dollars) a year.
 It would mainly consist of a 23 percent tax on the part of the price that exceeds 70 øre (7 cents) per kWh.

 While “high electricity prices make it difficult for many” at the moment, it also provides “significant extra income levels for those who produce and sell the electricity,” justified the prime minister during the press conference.

-Energy producers have indeed benefited from the recent surge of electricity market prices while inflation in Norway increased 6.5% on September compared last year.
+Energy producers have indeed benefited from the recent surge in electricity market prices while inflation in Norway increased 6.5% in September compared to last year.
 But energy companies consider taxation will make the energy crisis last longer and will create uncertainty for investing in renewable energy.
-For Mr Vedum, companies will remain profitable, but profit will be reduced.
+For Mr. Vedum, companies will remain profitable, but profit will be reduced.

 The announcement comes as Norway is trying to transition away from fossil fuels to renewable energy.
 However, “oil money must be reduced,” the press release says, referring to Norway’s Oil fund, the country’s gigantic financial reserve valued at almost 12 trillion kroner (1.1 trillion dollars) which finances almost 20 percent of the government budget.

-Local and county authorities that benefit from selling licence power to the energy companies will also see a deduction in grant next year, saving the government 3 billion kroner in 2023.
+Local and county authorities that benefit from selling license power to the energy companies will also see a deduction in grants next year, saving the government 3 billion kroner in 2023.